 What advice can I give to those who are looking for a group but are hesitant?
 Well first of all, man or woman up!
 Learn how to spot charlatans and abusers.
 Use common sense and trust your gut!

 What should I be doing? and what do I need to know?

 Ask questions.
 Be prepared.
 Know what you are getting into!

 Some of the more ‘famous’ Witches of the Craft have been around for ages or they pop up out of nowhere and are suddenly presenting themselves as some guru.
 Don’t get caught up in the charisma of these people.
 They sometimes want followers to buy their products or prey on your innocence as a seeker.
 I suggest everyone read the Advanced Bonewits Cult Danger Evaluation Frame and familiarize yourself with any warning signs.
-Be aware that some things are expected in Wicca such as secrecy that are completely normal, ask questions of the teachers though.
-Good teachers want you to.
+Be aware that some things are completely normal in different Covens or Wiccan Traditions such as secrecy or even skyclad practice, but ask questions of the teachers.
+Good teachers want you to ask questions!

 What do I do first?

 Understand the different traditions that are included under the wider umbrella that calls itself Wicca or Wica.
 Research Facebook Groups, search the groups listed on this site, Google search for groups in your area.
 How do these groups represent themselves?
 Are they asking the right questions of applicants?
 These are important questions.